Skip to main content

 Click the item on the map.

-3. Click the move pin icon-map-move-item.png icon.
+3. In the preview window, click the move pin icon-map-move-item.png icon.

 4. On the map, click and hold the move pin icon-map-move-item.png icon.
 Then drag the pin to the desired location.